CtrlK

 Trigger Term Quality

-Includes a good set of natural trigger terms users would actually say: 'cursor prompts', 'prompt engineering cursor', 'better cursor prompts', 'cursor instructions', 'cursor prompt templates'.
-These cover common variations of how users would phrase requests.
+Includes a good set of natural trigger terms that users would actually say: 'cursor prompts', 'prompt engineering cursor', 'better cursor prompts', 'cursor instructions', 'cursor prompt templates'.
+These cover common variations of how a user might phrase their request.

 3 / 3